James Murray (comedian): Personal life

+Relationships

-Murray currently resides in Princeton, New Jersey.
+As of November 2022, Murray resides in Princeton, New Jersey.

-As a result of a triple punishment on Impractical Jokers, Murray has a tattoo of a ferret skydiving as a reference to an earlier punishment.
-On March 13, 2014, Murray jokingly, yet legally, married Sal Vulcano's sister, Jenna Vulcano, as a result of Vulcano's punishment in the season 3 finale, "Brother-in-Loss"; they annulled the marriage shortly after.
+On March 13, 2014, Murray jokingly, yet legally, married Sal Vulcano's sister, Jenna Vulcano, as a result of Vulcano's punishment in the season 3 finale, "Brother-in-Loss"; they had the marriage annulled shortly thereafter.

 In July 2019, Murray became engaged to Melyssa Davies, whom he met at his launch party for his book Awakened.
 The couple married on September 25, 2020.